AdobeDocs/experience-manager-cloud-service.en/help/security/ims-support.md

 ![ACL3](/help/security/assets/ims17.png)

-As shown below, the group **AEM-GRP_008** inherits the permissions and privileges of **DAM Users**, this is an effective way of managing Permissions for synced groups and is commonly used in the LDAP based Authentication method as well.
+As shown below, the group **AEM-GRP_008** inherits the permissions and privileges of **DAM Users**, this is an effective way of managing Permissions for synced groups and is commonly used in the LDAP based authentication method as well.

 ![ACL3](/help/security/assets/ims18.png)